Conjunctive Queries: Unique Characterizations and Exact Learnability: Introduction

 Conjunctive queries (CQs) are an extensively studied database query language and fragment of first-order logic.
 They correspond precisely to Datalog programs with a single non-recursive rule.
 In this paper, we study two problems related to CQs.
 The first problem is concerned with the existence and constructability of unique characterizations. \emph{For which CQs $q$ is it the case that $q$ can be characterized (up to logical equivalence) by its behavior on a small set of data examples?
 And, when such a set of data examples exists, can it be constructed efficiently?} The second problem pertains to \emph{exact learnability} of CQs in an interactive setting where the learner has access to a ``membership oracle'' that, given any database instance and a tuple of values, answers whether the tuple belongs to the answer of the goal CQ (that is, the hidden CQ that the learner is trying to learn).
 We can think of the membership oracle as a black-box, compiled version of the goal query, which the learner can execute on any number of examples.
 The task of the learner, then, is to reverse engineer the query based on the observed behavior.

 Note that these two problems (unique characterizability and exact learnability) are closely related to each other: a learner can identify the goal query with certainty, only when the set of examples that it has seen so far constitutes a unique characterization of the goal query.
+In other words, unique characterizability (by a polynomially large set of examples) is necessary, but not sufficient, for (polynomial-time) exact learnability with membership queries.

-\begin{motivatingexample} This example, although stylized and described at a high level, aims to convey an important use case that motivated the present work.
+\begin{motivatingexample} This example, although stylized and described at a high level, aims to convey a use case that motivated the present work.
 The \emph{Google Knowledge Graph} is a large database of entities and facts, gathered from a variety of sources.
-It is used to enhance the search engine's results for queries such as ``where was Barack Obama born'' with factual information in the form of \emph{knowledge panels} \cite{KGBlog2020} When a query triggers a specific knowledge panel, this may be the result of various different triggering and fulfillment mechanisms, which may involve a combination of structured queries to the knowledge graph, hard-coded business logic (in a Turing-complete language), and machine learned models.
-This makes it difficult to understand interactions between knowledge panels (e.g., whether the two knowledge panels are structurally equivalent or one subsumed by the other).
+It is used to enhance the search engine's results for queries such as ``where was Barack Obama born'' with factual information in the form of \emph{knowledge panels} \cite{KGBlog2020}.
+When a query triggers a specific knowledge panel, this may be the result of different triggering and fulfillment mechanisms, each of which may involve a combination of structured queries to the knowledge graph, hard-coded business logic (in a Turing-complete language), and machine learned models.
+This makes it difficult to understand interactions between knowledge panels (e.g., whether the two knowledge panels are equivalent or one is subsumed by the other, in terms of content and triggering).
 If a declarative specification of (an approximation of) the triggering and fulfillment logic for a knowledge panel can be constructed programmatically, specified in a sufficiently restrictive formalism such as Datalog rules, this provides an avenue to the above, and other relevant static analysis tasks.
-The \emph{efficient exact learnability with membership queries} that we study in this paper, can be viewed as an idealized form of such a programmatic approach, where the membership oracle is the existing, black box, implementation of the knowledge panel, and the learner must produce a CQ that exactly captures it. \end{motivatingexample}
+The \emph{efficient exact learnability with membership queries} that we study in this paper, can be viewed as an idealized form of such a programmatic approach, where the membership oracle is the existing, black box, implementation of the knowledge panel, and the learning algorithm aims to produce a CQ that exactly captures it. \end{motivatingexample}

+The above example provides a motivation for studying efficient exact learnability of CQs, and hence, for studying unique characterizability.
+However, we would like to emphasize that unique characterizations are of independent interest, outside the context of exact learning algorithms.
+Indeed, uniquely characterizing examples can be used, for instance, for elementary query engine debugging, and query visualization and explanation.